GavinHuttley/DiverseSeqPaper/paper/paper.md

 Existing tools to the data sampling problem require input data in formats that themselves can be computationally costly to acquire.
 For instance, tree-based sequence selection procedures can be efficient, but they rely on a phylogenetic tree or a pairwise genetic distance matrix, both of which require alignment of homologous sequences [e.g. @widmann.2006.molcellproteomics; @balaban.2019.plosone].
 Adding both the time for sequence alignment and tree estimation presents a barrier to their use.

 The `diverse-seq` sequence selection algorithms are linear in time for the number of sequences and more flexible than published approaches.
 While the algorithms do not require sequences to be homologous, when applied to homologous sequences, the set selected is comparable to what would be expected based on genetic distance.
 The `diverse-seq` clustering algorithm is linear in time for the combined sequence length.
-For homologous sequences, the estimated trees are approximations to that estimated from an alignment by IQ-TREE [@minh.2020.iq].
+For homologous sequences, the estimated trees are approximations to that estimated from an alignment by IQ-TREE2 [@minh.2020.iq].

 # Definitions

 A $k$-mer is a subsequence of length $k$, and the frequency of each $k$-mer in a sequence forms a $k$-mer probability vector.
 The Shannon entropy is a measure of "uncertainty" in a probability vector and is commonly used in sequence analysis [e.g. @schneider.1990.nucleicacidsres].
 The Shannon entropy is calculated as $H=-\sum_i p_i \log_2 p_i$ where $p_i$ is the probability of the $i$-th $k$-mer.
 As an indication of the interpretability of Shannon entropy, a DNA sequence with equifrequent nucleotides has the maximum possible $H=2$ (high uncertainty) while a sequence with a single nucleotide has $H=0$ (no uncertainty).

 Shannon entropy is integral to other statistical measures that quantify uncertainty [@lin.1991.ieeetrans.inf.theory], including Jensen-Shannon divergence (JSD), which we employ in this work.
 As illustrated in Table 1, the magnitude of JSD reflects the level of relatedness amongst sequences via the similarity between their $k$-mer probability vectors.
-For a collection of DNA sequences $\mathbb{S}$ with size $N$, define $f_i$ as the $k$-mer frequency vector for sequence $s_i$.
+For a collection of  $N$ DNA sequences $\mathbb{S}$, define $f_i$ as the $k$-mer frequency vector for sequence $s_i$.
 The JSD for the resulting set of vectors, $\mathbb{F}$, is

 \begin{equation*}
 JSD(\mathbb{F})=H \left( \frac{1}{N}\sum_i^N f_i \right) - \overline{H(\mathbb{F})},